-The only case I would hesitate to use a wireless mesh network in favor of a linear router based setup would be if you have equipment that requires a physical wired network connection.
+The only case I would hesitate to use a wireless mesh network in favor of a linear router-based setup would be if you have equipment that requires a physical wired network connection.
 Even then, the addition of a simple switch could be added to a mesh network.
-If you have those sort of networking needs, you're probably not looking for basic networking advice and you understand exactly what we're talking about here.
+If you have those sorts of networking needs, you're probably not looking for basic networking advice, and you understand exactly what we're talking about here.

 Two of the biggest drawbacks to wireless mesh networking are no longer an issue when using a consumer mesh setup like Nest Wifi — needing an advanced networking education to set things up and maintain them, and a pocket full of money.

 Consumer mesh products tackle the biggest problems with home networking — administration and cost.

 A wireless mesh network is designed to handle high volumes of traffic in a big area with no downtime due to equipment failures.
 You'll find the right set of products to work in your home for about $250, and most brands use a simple Android or iOS app to set things up.
 New stations are easy to add using the same app, and all traffic shaping and route handling are automatic, so you'll have no need for QoS scheduling when you want to play Call of Duty without lag glitching or when you want to work while the kids are watching Netflix.

 Mesh routers are small, don't look like leftover robot parts, and everything you need to connect to your modem is in the package.
 And anytime you need to expand your network, adding a station only makes the rest of the network better by offering another node to handle traffic from all points.

 The easy administration and relatively low cost make adding a mesh network to your home (or place of business, where it can be even more important) something any of us can do.
 Whether you're upgrading your existing equipment or building a network in your new house, there are very few reasons not to make the switch.

 An easy mesh with the speed to back it up